mathjax/MathJax-docs/localization.rst

 that other languages will follow soon.
 Users who wish to help in the translation process should contact the MathJax team via the :ref:`MathJax development forum <community-forums>`.
-A quick guide to translating Mathjax is available in the `development wiki`.
+A quick guide to translating Mathjax is available in the `Development wiki <http://github.com/mathjax/MathJax/wiki>`_.

 The language used by MathJax can be selected using the MathJax contextual menu.
 It includes a `Language` submenu that lists the